-When you take beta blockers, your heart beats more slowly and with less force, thereby reducing blood pressure.
-Beta blockers also help blood vessels open up to improve blood flow.
+Beta blockers cause your heart to beat more slowly and with less force, which lowers blood pressure.
+Beta blockers also help open up your veins and arteries to improve blood flow.

 Examples of beta blockers

 Some beta blockers mainly affect your heart, while others affect both your heart and your blood vessels.
-Which one is best for you depends on your health and the condition being treated.
+Your doctor will choose which beta blocker is best for you based on your health conditions.